MTaye/DS4Windows/README.md

 # DS4Windows

-This project is a fork of [Ryochan7's version](https://github.com/Ryochan7/DS4Windows) with an option to use both the Radial and Axial deadzone at the same time.
+This project is a fork of [Ryochan7's source](https://github.com/Ryochan7/DS4Windows) with an option to use both the Radial and Axial deadzone at the same time.

-The rest of the description is copy-paste from the source.
+The rest of the description is copy-paste from the source as well.

 ## License